-You can learn more about training our wolves at our keeper talk at 3pm each day.
+You can learn more about training our wolves at our keeper talk!
+Check out the 'What's On' board upon arrival for wolf talk times.

 In the wild, wolves have a very diversified diet that feeds opportunistically on what is most available in its habitat.
 The wolf diet may include large prey, such as moose, deer and wild boar, or small vertebrates, invertebrates, vegetables and carcasses.
 In the wild wolves can fast for several days when food is not readily available, so here at Wild Place Project we do not feed our wolves daily in order to mimic wild behaviour.